 Geothermal energy is energy from the Earth.
-There is a lot of energy within the Earth in the form of heat.
+There is actually a lot of energy within the Earth in the form of heat.
 The Earth has a hot, molten core.
 The deeper you go under the surface, the warmer it gets.

-4. How does geothermal energy work?
+4. How does traditional geothermal energy work?

-Geothermal energy works by digging a hole deep into the crust of the Earth.
-Water is pumped down the hole from 500 metres to several kilometres below the surface.
-There, the Earth superheats the water.
+Traditional geothermal energy works by digging a hole deep into the crust of the Earth.
+Water is pumped down the hole to between 500 metres and several kilometres below the surface.
+There, the Earth is hot enough that it superheats the water.
 Hot water rises back to the surface where it can be used to heat a building or be converted into steam that can power a generator.